arcus-azure/arcus.scripting/docs/preview/features/powershell/azure-sql.md

 ```

 ## Invoke a database migration

+With this script you can perform database upgrades by providing/adding specific sqlscripts with the right version number.
+Once a new version number is detected it will incrementally execute this.

+While doing so it will create a table "DatabaseVersion".
+If the DatabaseVersion table doesn't exist it will automatically create it.

 This function allows you to trigger a database migration, which will only execute the newly provided SQL scripts, based on the provided version number in each of the scripts.
 The current version is stored in a table "DatabaseVersion", which will be created if it doesn't exist yet.

 | Parameter           | Mandatory                               | Description                                                                         |
 | ------------------- | --------------------------------------- | ----------------------------------------------------------------------------------- |
 | `ServerName`        | yes                                     | The SQL Server that hosts the SQL Database.
 (Do not include 'database.windows.net') |